BorisTheBrave/voronator-sharp/README.md

 The clipping rectangle is by default large enough to cover all bounded cells, but can be set to anything in the constructor.

-Clipped methods also deal better with degenerate cases such as many cells sharing the same vertex, so are recommended in most cases, despite being slightly slower.

 ### Methods